-The hazard ratios (HR) for the relative effects of the radiotherapy schedules in START-A were calculated for each endpoint using Cox proportional hazards regression and compared between the different assessment methods.
-Estimates of the α/β ratio for NTEs, which describes the sensitivity of normal tissues to fraction size, were obtained separately for the PRO, clinician and photographic endpoints in START-A. Estimates of relative effects of the fractionation schedules in START-B are not presented in this paper as they do not contribute to the measurement of fraction sensitivity, only having two randomised groups in Trial B. HRs for the fractionation schedules in START-B have been published separately for the different NTE assessments, and showed consistent results [13-15].
+NTE assessments at all time-points in the trials were included in the comparison of radiotherapy schedules (i.e. from 6 months-5 years for the PROMs, from 1-5 years for the clinical assessments, and at 2 and 5 years for the photographs).
+Time to first NTE event (defined as “quite a bit” or “very much” for the PROMs and clinical assessments, and any change (mild or marked) in photographic breast appearance) was calculated from date of randomisation, and survival analysis methods used to compare radiotherapy schedules.
+Hazard ratios (HR) for the relative effects of the radiotherapy schedules in START-A were calculated for each NTE endpoint using Cox proportional hazards regression and compared between the different assessment methods using forest plots.
+Estimates of the α/β ratio for NTEs, which describes the sensitivity of normal tissues to fraction size, were obtained separately for the PROMs, clinician and photographic endpoints in START-A. Estimates of relative effects of the fractionation schedules in START-B are not presented in this paper as they do not contribute to the measurement of fraction sensitivity, only having two randomised groups in Trial B. HRs for the fractionation schedules in START-B have been published separately for the different NTE assessments, and showed consistent results [13-15].

-For the concordance analyses, data from START Trials A and B were combined.
-For all PRO and clinically-assessed endpoints there were few patients in the highest grade category, so moderate and marked categories were combined, resulting in 3-point scales corresponding to none, a little (“mild”), quite a bit / very much (“moderate / marked”); this also enabled comparison with the photographic assessments, which were scored on a similar 3-point scale.
-Corresponding NTE endpoints were matched between the PRO, clinical and photographic assessments at each time point and compared on an individual patient basis using measures of concordance including percentage agreement (with 95% confidence interval, CI), weighted Kappa statistic (with 95%CI) and Bowker’s test of symmetry [19].
+For the concordance analyses, data from START Trials A and B were combined, and only 2 and 5-year assessments included as these were the time-points at which all three NTE assessment methods were used in the trials.
+For all PROMs and clinically-assessed endpoints there were few patients in the highest grade category, so moderate and marked categories were combined, resulting in 3-point scales corresponding to none, a little (“mild”), quite a bit / very much (“moderate / marked”); this also enabled comparison with the photographic assessments, which were scored on a similar 3-point scale.
+Corresponding NTE endpoints were matched between the PROMs, clinical and photographic assessments at each time point and compared on an individual patient basis using measures of concordance including percentage agreement (with 95% confidence interval, CI), weighted Kappa statistic (with 95%CI) and Bowker’s test of symmetry [19].
 Guidelines for interpreting the value of the weighted Kappa statistic in terms of the strength of agreement are <0.20: poor, 0.21-0.40: fair, 0.41-0.6: moderate, 0.61-0.8: good, 0.81-1.00: very good [20].
 Bowker’s test assesses the symmetry of a square table – i.e. whether there are more observations on one side of the diagonal than the other.
 The concordance analyses were also carried out stratifying on baseline patient characteristics such as age and quality of life scores (including anxiety and depression from the Hospital Anxiety and Depression Scale and body image from the Body Image Scale), to investigate whether these had any effect on the degree of concordance between NTE assessment methods.

 Results

-Of the 2208 women recruited into the overall START Trials PRO study, self-assessments of NTEs were available at 2 and/or 5 years for 1939 (88%) patients, of whom 1870 also had clinical assessments at the same time-points (85% of all patients in PRO study).
+Of the 2208 women recruited into the overall START Trials PROMs study, self-assessments of NTEs were available at 2 and/or 5 years for 1939 (88%) patients, of whom 1870 also had clinical assessments at the same time-points (85% of all patients in PROMs study).
 Patient characteristics at baseline for the 1870 patients in this analysis are shown in Table 2, of whom 1574/1870 (84.2%) had breast conserving surgery and 1444/1574 (91%) had photographic assessments at 2 and/or 5 years.